BBQlettuce/capstone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Simple Job Creation [Human] (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+Implement account creation, allowing user to specify if they are a dog or human.
+Implement user authentication in Rails.
+Build Human side functionality.
+Humans should have a personal show page containing their own posted jobs and a link to post more jobs.
+Should be able to post jobs using a form, with title, description, and optional expire_date, salary, and url.
+Should be able to delete jobs.
+Jobs should be visible from the jobs index (which will later be discarded once search isimplemented).

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Simple Resume Creation [Dog] (~1 day)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+Build Dog side functionality.
+Dogs should have a personal show page containing their uploaded resumes.
+Page should have a link to create new resumes.
+Should be able to create resumes using a form, with name, email, and body.
+Alternatively allow for upload of resume as txt.
+Resumes can be set to private.
+Dogs should be able to delete resumes.
+Resumes should be visible from the resume index unless private (which will later be discarded when search is implemented).
+Both jobs and resume indices should be accessible from front page;
+no login is required to view them.

 [Details][phase-two]